-Gain the knowledge, skills, and confidence you require to protect the digital assets of your organisation.
+Gain the knowledge, skills, and confidence you require to protect your organisation's digital assets.

 A new programme designed to teach businesses how to establish and operationalise a cyber security programme based on the NIST Cyber Security Framework.

-International Cyber Threat Task Force was established in 2010 as a not-for-profit initiative promoting the ecosystem of an international, independent, non-partisan, cyber security community.
+International Cyber Threat Task Force, established in 2010, is a not-for-profit initiative promoting the ecosystem of an international, independent, non-partisan cyber security community.
 They have been committed to fostering collaboration, networking and knowledge sharing for the past ten years.

-We have partnered with the International Cyber Threat Task Force (ICTTF) to bring you three different levels of cyber risk courses.
-This provides knowledge suitable for all levels no matter what stage you are at in your career.
+We have partnered with the International Cyber Threat Task Force (ICTTF) to deliver three levels of cyber risk courses.
+They will provide knowledge suitable for all levels, no matter what stage you are at in your career.

 25 May 2020